glftpd/yatb/README.md

 ssl_ascii_cache=0; // cache ascii connections in ssl mode - speeds up dirlisting for gl 1.32

 disable_noop=0; // disable noop command

+speed_write=0; // if enabled a tuned read/write loop is used in datathread (it's faster but not 100% tested)

+allow_noentry_connect=0; // if enabled not only entry bnc may connect to traffic bnc